 You can get to Trento by train, plane, and car.
-The A22 motorway using a car, and a domestic train from Milan and flight too.
+The A22 motorway using a car, a domestic train from Milan, and a flight too.
 If you decide to visit Trentino by plane, there are four airports located in the nearby provinces.
-The nearest airports are Verona (Valerio Catullo offers connections to a couple of European destinations such as Paris, London, Rome, and Amsterdam) and Brescia, Bolzano, Orio al Serio in Bergamo, and Treviso, wherein high season shuttle services take you to the province of Trento.
+The nearest airports are Verona (Valerio Catullo offers connections to a couple of European destinations such as Paris, London, Rome, and Amsterdam) and Brescia, Bolzano, Orio al Serio in Bergamo, and Treviso, wherein high-season shuttle services take you to the province of Trento.
 From these airports, the province of Trento can also be reached on the motorways or the railway lines.

 On arrival, you will be introduced to beautiful landscapes that are floored by a blend of ancient and contemporary buildings.
 Here are a couple of things you should consider doing while staying in Trento for a week.

 Seeing is believing.
 And in this religious yet culturally rich town, there are a lot of areas that are great for sightseeing.
 First, start off by taking a tour around the old city center on foot.
 Then visit the Aquila Tower, Diocesan museum, Piazza del Duomo, and the Orrido di Ponte Alto Waterfall.
 However, be wary of the opening and closing times for all the places you go to.

 Trento is known for its vast landscapes and views.
 The first thing you should do in Trento is getting on a cable car and enjoy the breathtaking views.
 You could also go for a stroll by Lago Di Toblino, hiking, and bike rides in the city.
 If you are traveling during the winter season, then consider ice climbing and paragliding.